dengden/FloatingPanel/README.md

         let contentVC = ContentViewController()
         fpc.set(contentViewController: contentVC)

-        // Track a scroll view(or the siblings) in the content view controller. fpc.track(scrollView: contentVC.tableView)
+        // Song a scroll view(or the siblings) in the content view controller. fpc.song(scrollView: contentVC.tableView)

         // Add and show the views managed by the `FloatingPanelController` object to self.view. fpc.addPanel(toParent: self)